Gourab-Ghosh/timecat-rs/README.md

 ```

 ### Examples
-This example demonstrates how to set up a chess board, make moves, evaluate board positions, and utilize the inbuilt engine to find optimal moves in Rust using the `timecat` library.
+This example demonstrates how to set up a chess board, make moves, evaluate board positions, and utilize the inbuilt engine to find optimal moves using the `timecat` library.
 Some features such as position evaluation (`nnue`) and engine computation (`engine`) are optional and can be enabled via cargo features.

-First, add the timecat crate to your project with the necessary features enabled (`nnue` feature is already included in the `engine` feature):
+First, add the timecat crate to your project with the necessary features enabled (`nnue` feature is already enabled within the `engine` feature):
 ```bash
 cargo add timecat --no-default-features --features engine
 ```